-Thomas Schütte’s work can be seen at Skulptur Projekte Münster until 1 October 2017.
-Recent solo exhibitions include presentations at the Moderna Museet, Stockholm (2016), Clark Institute, Williamstown, Massachusetts (2015) Castello di Rivoli, Turin (2012) & Serpentine Gallery, London (2012).
+Thomas Schütte (b.
+1954, Oldenburg) studied at the Kunstakademie Düsseldorf under Gerhard Richter, Daniel Buren and Benjamin Buchloh.
+Solo exhibitions include presentations at Skulptur Projekte Münster (2017), Moderna Museet, Stockholm (2016), Clark Institute, Williamstown, Massachusetts (2015) Castello di Rivoli, Turin (2012) & Serpentine Gallery, London (2012).
 Schütte has received numerous awards and prizes, including the Düsseldorf Prize in 2010 and the Golden Lion at the Venice Biennale in 2005.

 THOMAS SCHÜTTEAluminiumfrau Nr.
 8, 2001This work is signed by the artist - SS Nov 2017

 Weighs approx 1.5 metric tonnesLacquered aluminium, steel129 x 125 x 270 cm